PSYCH 240 - Abnormal Psychology - Mehgen Andrade

 What to Expect in this Course

 Our online class will include a combination of various graded assessments, which may include discussion boards, assignments (generally written essay style submissions), quizzes, and exams.
 The course is organized in modules, where each module covers approximately 3-5 chapters and includes each of these graded components.
 The Discussion Boards require a personal response to a question I pose to the class, as well as a response to another student.
 It encourages reading of the chapters ahead of time but is most heavily based on your own opinions and reflections.
 The assignments require more in-depth reading and understanding that is demonstrated in a well- organized and clearly written essay.
 There are times that the assignments may require other types of activities.
-Exams are done ONLINE and are presented as multiple-choice questions, one at a time.
 Again, in order to really do well, you will need to read each chapter and use the practice quizzes that are provided to be best prepared.
 The details for each task is included in the syllabus and I will make it available to you no later than the Friday before classes begin so you can schedule accordingly.
 In some cases, I may have it available even earlier to you.
 If you have any questions regarding expectations, please let me know!!

 Types of Assessments

 Textbook Title: Abnormal Psychology, Oltmanns & Emery; 9th Edition, 2019, Pearson Publishers.

 Access to the REVEL platform is REQUIRED.
 The textbook for the course (listed below) is required as well, though there are various ways to gain access to it.

 Exams are administered online with Proctorio, which is an extension through your internet browser that allows for integrity controls and requires the use of a video recording device while taking all exams.
 You will need to have a functioning video source that accurately records your behaviors during the exam.
 The camera may be a built-in part of the computer or an external device.

 Other Relevant Course Information